| A community

 prioritising also realistic in the given circumstances of funding and

+resources.
 The theory behind

 working with the Bangladeshi women can be seen through the main principle